A beginner’s guide to using your cloth nappies.

 What are your first thoughts when you hear phrase ‘reusable nappies’ or ‘cloth nappies’?
 You probably picture your grandma soaking and boiling birdseye flats or terrys, many leaks and constant nappy changes.
 But thankfully these times are long gone!

-Nowadays reusable nappies (sometimes called washable nappies) look completely different to what they looked before and are much easier to care for.
+Nowadays reusable nappies (sometimes called washable nappies) look completely different to what they looked before.
+And they are much easier to care for.

 How to use washable nappies: Step by step guide